izuchukwu/poolside-mac/README.md

-# poolside-mac
+# Poolside FM for the Macintosh

-grab your mojito, its poolside fm for the macintosh
+Introducing Poolside FM for the Apple Macintosh.
+Available wherever Macintosh applications are sold.